rhruby2/website/README.md

 # website
-Archive of my first created webpage containing some coursework and class project.
+Archive of my first created webpage containing some coursework and class projects.
 This used Bootstrap and JS among HTML and CSS.